How to make Milk Kefir

 Things Needed

 You can buy organic milk kefir grains online and have them delivered to you in most countries.
-Make sure they are organic and don't buy water kefir grains by accident (water kefir is a different drink).
+Ensure that you purchase organic milk kefir grains and avoid mistakenly purchasing water kefir grains (water kefir is a different drink).

 Note that coconut or other plant milks are not suitable for making milk kefir, they do not contain the nutrients needed for the grains to survive and multiply.